replicate/cog/README.md

 Part of the solution is Docker, but it is so complex to get it to work: Dockerfiles, pre-/post-processing, Flask servers, CUDA versions.
 More often than not the researcher has to sit down with an engineer to get the damn thing deployed.

 We are [Andreas](https://github.com/andreasjansson) and [Ben](https://github.com/bfirsh), and we're trying to fix this.
-Andreas used to work at Spotify, where he built tools for building and deploying audio deep learning models with Docker.
-Ben worked at Docker, where he created Docker Compose and led product for the developer tools.
+Andreas used to work at Spotify, where he built tools for building and deploying ML models with Docker.
+Ben worked at Docker, where he created Docker Compose.

 We realized that, in addition to Spotify, other companies were also using Docker to build and deploy machine learning models.
 [Uber](https://eng.uber.com/michelangelo-pyml/), Coinbase, and others have built similar systems.
 So, we're making an open source version so other people can do this too.